Security, Trust, and Safety (SETS)

 - Sudhamshu Hosamane (Rutgers University) will study community moderation interventions on WhatsApp through the development of a group-configurable moderation bot and a fact-checking dashboard.

 Fellows will spend 10 weeks at Cornell Tech this summer working with faculty hosts Mor Naaman, Thomas Ristenpart, Vitaly Shmatikov, and Aditya Vashistha, as well as engaging with the rest of the campus research community.
-Fellows will publish a white paper with their findings at the end of the summer.

 Security, Trust, and Safety (SETS) Newsletter